| 9:45 – 10:45 a.m.

 The Power of the Op-ed

-Senior Communications Lead for Population Health, The University of Texas System
+Senior Communications Lead for Population Health, UT System

-Professor; Mack Brown Distinguished Chair for Leadership in Global Affairs, The University of Texas at Austin
+Professor; Mack Brown Distinguished Chair for Leadership in Global Affairs, UT Austin

 Competition for earned media has never been greater, with fewer dedicated beat reporters and diminishing resources for journalists to dig deeply into issues that matter to higher education and health care.
 But with that challenge comes the opportunity to control the narrative, garner public support and explain complex issues.
 Op-eds can play a vital role in attracting media attention for key initiatives on your campus.
 Hear why soliciting and submitting op-eds from your institution’s thought leaders is more important than ever, and how they can be used strategically to promote your institution.
 You’ll also learn how to write an effective op-ed and how to successfully pitch it to local and national publications.